-In both interface Modes 1 and 2 the $\overline{\text{SYNC}}$ is gated with the SCLK.
-Thus the $\overline{\text{SYNC}} \downarrow$ may clock out the MSB of data.
-Subsequent bits will be clocked out by the Serial Clock, SCLK.
-The condition for the $\overline{\text{SYNC}} \downarrow$ clocking out the MSB of data is as follows:
+In Interface Modes 1, 2, and 3 the SYNC is gated with the SCLK and the POLARITY pin.
+Thus the SYNC may clock out the MSB of data.
+Subsequent bits will be clocked out by the serial clock, SCLK.
+The conditions for the SYNC clocking out the MSB of data is as follows: